 Your desire to sleep with someone shortly after meeting them may have more to do with insecurity than libido.
 “Some insecure people trade on their sexuality.
 They feel that offering sex, or sexual favors will make people want them.
 By creating that desire, they feel favored, and accepted, which offsets their insecurity,” says relationship advice expert April Masini.
 Having sex with someone before you get to know them may eliminate the opportunity to communicate honestly (or at all).
 For someone who is insecure, this can be a form of hiding out.
 If you don’t spend time talking or sharing experiences outside of the bedroom, you don’t have to worry about being rejected for who you really are.

 You’re a disagreement machine

 Someone who is insecure may constantly try to show they are smart by pointing out flaws in other people’s opinions.
 If someone says the sky is blue, the insecure person will not only state that it is green but will reference scientific data to prove they are right and everyone else is wrong.
 “An insecure person may have the inability to accept another person’s point of view,” says Remi Alli, JD, MS, a legal scholar, who is certified in alternative dispute management.
 This desire to always be right diminishes others, making them feel insignificant and stupid.
 The insecure person can only feel safe if they put others down, elevating themselves, in contrast.
-Before dealing with someone who tends to do this, be sure to brush up on the psychology of surviving that and 6 other awkward social encounters.

 You become a shrinking violet